La Casa del Gigante Ronda: Visitors Guide 2024

 Opening Hours and Entrance Fee

-La Casa del Gigante opens from 10:00 AM to 6:00 PM daily, and they take a break from 2.00 PM to 3.00 PM on Saturdays and Mondays, so keep that in mind.
+La Casa del Gigante is open daily from 10:00 AM to 6:00 PM, but on Saturdays and Mondays, they take a break from 2:00 PM to 3:00 PM, so keep that in mind when planning your visit.

 Arabic tiles inside the house - Similar to those at the Puerta del Peinador at the Alhambra